Kenethoriga/icp_expense-tracker/README.md

 This project is licensed under the MIT License.

 📖 About the Project
-Author: Bridge 23 Inc.
+Author: expendy Inc.

-Description: Bridge23 App is a proprietary project management software, designed to streamline expense tracking through advanced blockchain technology.
+Description: expendy App is a proprietary project management software, designed to streamline expense tracking through advanced blockchain technology.

 This revised version uses `yarn` commands which are appropriate if your project is set up with Yarn as the package manager.
 This Markdown content is ready to be used in your `README.md` file, ensuring consistency with your project's tooling.